 Let’s break it down in a way that’s easy to compare:

+Most successful products use both.
 Start with a prototype.
 Test.
 Learn.
 Then move to an MVP when you’re ready.

 You’re still exploring your idea, working on the design, or trying to explain your vision to others.